carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 ## Resources

-Visit our [Instructor Training resources section](/resources/instructor-training/index.md) for more resources including email templates for Trainers and Partner Organisations.
+Visit our [Instructor Training resources section](/resources/instructor-training/index.md) for more resources including email templates for Instructor Trainers and Partner Organisations.